The Discovery Programme: Centre for Archaeology and Innovation Ireland is an all-island centre for archaeology and heritage science.

 Established in 1997, it has since endeavoured to implement its core mission: ‘To support the sustainable use of the Wicklow and Dublin Uplands through consensus and partnership with those who live, work and recreate there’.
 As well as representing the concerns of upland communities on a wide array of local and national structures, the Council engages and makes relevant submissions on various policies including; County Development Plans, Responsible Dog Control, Outdoor Recreation Policy, Controlled Burning Practices, Renewable Energy, CAP Submissions etc. The Council also undertakes an extensive portfolio of projects that respond positively to the challenges facing the region.

-The Heritage Council is the primary core-funder of the work of the Wicklow Uplands Council.
-This funding allows the employment of a small number of staff and has supported a number of projects.
-In line with our core objectives, projects in 2016 have included; encouraging best management of upland habitats, the development of sustainable recreation opportunities and promoting the Wicklow Uplands.
+The Heritage Council is the primary core-funder of the work undertaken by Wicklow Uplands Council.
+This funding allows for the employment of a small number of staff and facilitates the Council to leverage significant project funding.
+In recent years, the Council has taken a leadership role in promoting biodiversity and landscape actions in the uplands.

 The Sustainable Uplands Agriculture-environment Scheme (SUAS) Pilot Project is working in partnership with hill farmers across the Wicklow and Dublin Uplands to ensure the sustainable management of the region’s environmentally significant landscape and sensitive habitats.
 The SUAS Project is a European Innovation Partnership (EIP) funded by the Department of Agriculture, Food, and the Marine (DAFM) under the Rural Development Programme 2014-2020.